grncdr/web-pockets/guide.md

 app.value('configUrl', 'http://config.internal/' + process.env.NODE_ENV + '.json');
 ```

 Above, the request to `configUrl` will only ever be made once.
-We can also define asyncrhonous values using callbacks with `nodeValue`:
+We can also define asynchronous values using callbacks with `nodeValue`:

 ```javascript
 app.nodeValue('database', function (config, callback) {